 Canada is the world leader in sustainable forest management conforming to the most stringent parameters laid out by independent certification bodies like the CFA, PEFC and FSI.
 Douglas fir is certified by PEFC or FSC, giving consumers the assurance that it has been legally and responsibly sourced.
 Many export markets that insist on sustainable products approve the use of certified Canadian Wood.

-It may be said, while teak has moved out of our comfort zone, there is an equally good or even better alternative that can enhance the value of your project on many counts.
+It may be said, while teak has moved out of our comfort zone, there is an equally good or even better a–ltitude that can enhance the value of your project on many counts.
 Douglas fir from Canada is not just high on performance, versatility and aesthetics; it also contributes to green rating points for your building.
-It is truly the happy alternative to tropical hardwoods like teak.
+It is truly the happy a–ltitude to tropical hardwoods like teak.

 FII India, funded by the government of British Columbia (B.C.), Canada represents Canadian wood in India for all its five species viz.
 Western Hemlock, Douglas Fir, Yellow Cedar, Western Red Cedar and Spruce-Pine-Fir (SPF).
 FII works closely with architects, manufacturers, importers and real estate developers to provide technical and procurement assistance for their requirements free of any cost